 EC stands for electrical conductivity.
 EC is a measure of the nutrient concentration in your solution.
 EC helps you to monitor, troubleshoot, and optimize the nutrient levels in your nutrient solution.
 The higher the EC, the more nutrients are available to your plants.

 What Is the Ideal EC for Hydroponics?

 The ideal EC for hydroponics depends on the stage of growth of your plants.
 Also, each hydroponic plant’s EC requirement differs from 1 to 4 as per this study by Oklahoma state university.

-How to Measure EC Levels in Your Hydroponic System
+How to Use EC Meter in Hydroponics to Measure EC Levels

 The best way is to use an EC meter.
 EC meters are devices that measure the nutrient concentration in your solution.
 It mostly comes with a probe that you have to insert into the solution.
 Mostly the meters available in the market contain an EC meter with TDS, temperature, and pH meter.

 To measure the nutrient concentration in your hydroponic system, you need to:

 - Fill a cup with your hydroponic solution